 All appeals are administered by the Planning Inspectorate on behalf of the Welsh Government which is located at Crown Buildings, Cathays Park, Cardiff.

-Inspectors decide most appeals, but in cases where they make a report to the National Assembly for Wales the appeal is decided by the National Assembly.
+Inspectors decide most appeals, but in cases where they make a report to the Welsh Ministers the appeal is decided by the Welsh Ministers.

 - the development plan